HydroSysPotsdam/Forester/paper/paper.md

 Tree-based methods such as classification trees are well-established and widely used [@loh].
 However, they are often hard to interpret as it is unclear how algorithms arrive at a resulting tree and how robust this tree is with respect to the underlying data [@sarailidis].
 These issues can be problematic in both research studies and in practical usage, where results should be transparent, interpretable, and explainable [@roscher] or when models should mirror well-known physical processes as is the case in the natural sciences [@sarailidis].

 To overcome these issues, adequate visualization should be employed.
 Visualization can guide users with model interpretation, improve model comprehension [@roscher; @liu] and help to diagnose biases and errors.
-Additionally, it helps to communicate results to a non-technical audience by providing an intuitive way of representing the findings [@ankerst].
+Additionally, it helps to communicate results to a non-technical audience by providing an intuitive way of representing the findings.

 However, established tree visualization routines used across common statistical, numerical and machine-learning environments frequently fall short of their full potential.
 Tools provided by Python, R or Matlab create only rudimentary graphical representations that could be more visually appealing and helpful in conveying a clear message.
 They focus on illustrating the statistical properties of the model, but at the same time fail to illustrate or allow exploration of the tree’s structure and its implications [@sarailidis].
 Promising open-source approaches like PaintingClass [@teoh], BaobabView [@van_den_elzen] or dTreeViz, that equally try to overcome these issues by including interactivity exist, but seem to be discontinued.